 Capability indicators

-There’s no single best model — it depends on what you’re doing.- Quick tasks (summarize, translate, draft a short response): pick a fast model.
-You don’t need heavy reasoning for straightforward work.
+If you prefer to pick a model yourself, there’s no single best choice — it depends on what you’re doing.- Quick tasks (summarize, translate, draft a short response): pick a fast model for a quicker response.

 - Complex analysis (multi-party contract review, regulatory comparison, risk assessment): pick an intelligent model.
 The extra processing time is worth the more nuanced output.